-- 1. Position the vehicle on a level surface - 2.
-Apply the brakes.
-Start the engine and allow it to idle for 20-30 seconds.
-Stop the engine. - 3.
+- 1. Position the vehicle on a level surface. - 2.
 Lift the lever lock to remove the dipstick.
-Wipe it dry with a clean cloth. - 4.
+Wipe it dry with a clean cloth. - 3.
 Reinstall the dipstick completely, but do not lock it.
-The dipstick must be screwed completely in to keep the angle and depth of the stick consistent. - 5.
+The dipstick must be screwed completely in to keep the angle and depth of the stick consistent. - 4.
 Remove the dipstick and check the oil level.
 Maintain the oil level in the safe range.
-Do not overfill.

-NOTE: Due to the dipstick entry angle into the crankcase, the oil level will read higher on the bottom side of the dipstick.
-Always read the level on the upper surface of the dipstick.

-6. After reinstalling the dipstick, be sure to seat the lever lock.
+Do not overfill. - NOTE: Due to the dipstick entry angle into the crankcase, the oil level will read higher on the bottom side of the dipstick.
+Always read the level on the upper surface of the dipstick. - 5.
+After reinstalling the dipstick, be sure to seat the lever lock.